 He adds there can also be multiple TFSA beneficiaries, whereas RRSPs only allow for one.
-And so, for example, a business owner may choose to designate his TFSAs to his children and his RRSPs to his spouse.
+And so, for example, a business owner may choose to designate the TFSAs to their children and the RRSPs to their spouse.

-How to leverage higher GIC rates in an uncertain economyRead now
+How to leverage higher GIC rates in an uncertain economyRead article

 5. Grow your TFSAs now to optimize RRSP deductions later

 It may or not may not be a deliberate part of your tax strategy, but if you’re in a lower personal income tax bracket, putting funds into a TFSA can be a better fit than contributing to an RRSP, says Lemke.

 “RRSP tax deductions don’t benefit you as much when your taxes are already lower.
 The good news is that a TFSA is a great way to grow your money while allowing for flexibility if your situation changes.
 That’s because if you move into a higher tax bracket in the future, you can transfer funds from your TFSA into an RRSP and use that contribution to help offset the corresponding income tax increase.”

 6. Reduce tax hits and grow funds as a business owner in your senior years

 When entrepreneurs reach the RRSP contribution cut-off age, they should be sure to incorporate TFSAs into their tax and savings strategies, say Cooper.